Hawky454/Capstone/README.md

 I used Boostrap as my css framework but overall I used basic vanilla JavaScript throughout the app, however, I did experiment with ejs and I set up my 'add' form to allow it to populate the the database and respective page.

 #User Stories:

-As a user, I need to be able to identify the company (style/brand/logo) As a user, I need to be able to list tobacco brands
-As a user, I need to be able to delete existing tobacco brands As a user, I need to be able to edit existing tobacco entries As a user, I need to be able to link to a specific tobacco brand As a user, I need to be able to list all pipes
+*As a user, I need to be able to identify the company (style/brand/logo) *As a user, I need to be able to delete existing tobacco brands *As a user, I need to be able to list tobacco brands As a user, I need to be able to edit existing tobacco entries As a user, I need to be able to link to a specific tobacco brand As a user, I need to be able to list all pipes